HalfSquare/MonteCarloSimulation/architecture_design/architecture-design.md

 ### 4.2 Development
 #### 4.2.1 Roles and Responsibilities:

-This section has been addede to show who is involved in the project and what role they take.
+This section has been added to show who is involved in the project and what role they take.

 | Name | Role |
 | ------ | ------ |